Jelena Trivić

-Jelena Trivić (Јелена Тривић; born 8 August 1983) is a Bosnian Serb politician and university professor who served as member of the National Assembly of Republika Srpska from 2018 to 2022.
+Jelena Trivić (Јелена Тривић; born 8 August 1983) is a Bosnian Serb politician and professor who served as member of the National Assembly of Republika Srpska from 2018 to 2022.
 She was vice president of the Party of Democratic Progress, until she left it in 2023 to establish the People's Front.

 Trivić has gained attention for espousing anti-Croat sentiment and for historical revisionism after denying Chetnik war crimes in World War II and the Srebrenica genocide.

 Early life and education

 Trivić was born on 8 August 1983 in Banja Luka, SR Bosnia and Herzegovina, SFR Yugoslavia.
 She graduated at the Faculty of Economics, University of Banja Luka in 2006, obtained her master's degree from the University of Bologna in 2007 and gained her doctorate from the Faculty of Economics, University of Belgrade in 2013.

 Trivić is an associate professor at the Faculty of Economics, University of Banja Luka.